altogic/altogic/dart_examples/flutter_auth_example/README.md

 </activity>
 ````

-## Handling DeepLink
+### Handling DeepLink

-If you use the ``AltogicState`` in root of the application, the state will be mounted if the application lifecyle is
+If you use the ``AltogicState`` in the root of the application, the `State` will be mounted while the application
-resumed.
-So when application resumed or opened with deep link, we can handle the link.
+lifecycle is resumed.
+So when the application is resumed or opened with the deep link, we can handle the link.

-When the application is opened with a deeplink, ``AltogicState`` cannot synchronously inform you with which link the
+When the application opens by a deep link, ``AltogicState`` cannot synchronously inform you with which link the
 application was opened.
-Instead, you can override methods to be called when the application is opened with a deep link.
+Instead, you can override methods to be called when a deep link opens the application.

 Available methods to override: `onEmailVerificationLink`, `onMagicLink`, `onOauthProviderLink`, `onEmailChangeLink`
 , `onPasswordResetLink`.